tabekawa/Thermodynamics_MouseLiver/README.md

 ## GLEAM

-This is the package code to estimate thermodynamically consistent metabolite concentrations, standard Gibbs free energy of formation, and Gibs free energy change of reaction by GLEAM (Gibbs free energy of reaction Landscape Estimation from metabolome Assisted by variance-covariance Matrix).
+This is the package code to estimate thermodynamically consistent metabolite concentrations, standard Gibbs free energy of formation, and Gibs free energy change of reaction by GLEAM.

 ## FCC

-This is the package code to calculate Flux Control Coefficient (FCC) within glycolysis gluconeogenesis, and the TCA cycle.
+This is the package code to calculate FCC within glycolysis gluconeogenesis, and the TCA cycle.

 ## EC

-This is the package code to calculate Enzyme Cost (EC), Enzyme Cost Minimum (ECM), and Metabolite Equilibrium Gap (MEG) for glycolysis gluconeogenesis, and the TCA cycle.
+This is the package code to calculate EC, Enzyme Cost Minimum (ECM), and Metabolite Equilibrium Gap (MEG) for glycolysis gluconeogenesis, and the TCA cycle.

 ## Mouse